Raising awareness of sarcoma cancer

 Date published:

 It's Sarcoma Cancer Awareness Month.
-There are key signs and symptoms of the disease to look out for and people are urged to talk to their GP if they think something is wrong.
+There are key signs and symptoms of the disease to look out for.
+Talk to your GP if you think something is wrong.

 Bone and connective tissue

-Cancers of the bone and connective tissue (sarcomas) are rare, but they can arise in any part of the body and there are many different types.
+Cancers of the bone and connective tissue (sarcomas) are rare, but they can be in any part of the body and there are many different types.

 Signs and symptoms